Lake High School (Millbury, Ohio)

 Lake High School is a public high school near Millbury, Ohio in Lake Township.
 It is the only high school in the Lake Local School District, serving about 500 students in grades 8 to 12.

 Athletics

 Lake's athletic teams are known as the Flyers, named for the Metcalf Field Airport (now the Toledo Executive Airport) directly across the street from campus.
 Since 2011, they have been members of the Northern Buckeye Conference after being in the Suburban Lakes League from 1996 to 2011 and the Northern Lakes League from 1960 to 1996.
 The school colors are Navy Blue, White, and Columbia Blue.

-Baseball

-Recent program success includes SLL championships in 2001, 2002, and 2003, including a regional championship in 2001 and a regional runner-up in 2003.
-Lake also won the SLL championship in 2011 as well as winning the NBC championship in 2012, 2014, and 2016, including Sectional and District Championships as well.

-Girls basketball

-The Lake Flyers girls basketball team won the first-ever Northern Buckeye Conference championship in 2012 after winning three-straight Suburban Lakes League Championships in 2009, 2010, and 2011, including Sectional and District championships as well.

-Boys basketball

-The Lake Flyers boys basketball team won Northern Buckeye Conference championships in 2012, 2014, and 2015.

-Football

-The Lake Flyers football team won the first-ever Northern Buckeye Conference championship in 2015, which was their first league title since they won the SLL in 2001.